The way Boris Johnson made decisions was ‘unique’ – Sir Chris Whitty

 The way Boris Johnson made decisions during the Covid pandemic was “unique” and he had a “distinct” style, Sir Chris Whitty has told the public inquiry.

-England’s chief medical officer refused to be drawn into personal criticisms of the former prime minister but acknowledged there was a sense of chaos as the pandemic unfolded.
+England’s chief medical officer refused to be drawn into personal criticisms of the former prime minister but acknowledged the Government was “chaotic” as the pandemic unfolded.

 Sir Chris also defended not raising the alarm across Government in mid-January 2020 about coronavirus, despite his deputy, Sir Jonathan Van-Tam, warning that a pandemic was imminent.